jilitnarzi/Design_Analysis_of_Inverter_using_skypdk130_xschem/README.md

 ![Inverter](Images/INVERTER_VTC.png)

-The width of MOSFET :
+The width of MOSFET :NML(Noise Margin for Low) - VIL - VOL NMH(Noise Margin for HIGH) - VOH - VIH

+So for our calculated values, the device would have, NML = 0.74V and NML = 0.82V.

     PMOS  = 2
     NMOS = 1